-Looking forward, Upstream is committed to safeguarding production supply by meeting production targets and maximising value domestically.
-At the same time, we are dedicated to decarbonising every step of the value chain.
+Looking forward, Upstream is committed to safeguarding production supply by meeting production targets and maximising shareholder value while decarbonising the value chain.
+Upstream is committed to deliver this through innovation and technology deployment as well as close collaboration with industry partners in Malaysia.